HomeDev Guide

 Introduces concepts about setting up media support in Optimizely Content Management System (CMS).

-Examples in this topic are based on an empty Optimizely Content Management System (CMS) project, as described in Creating a starter project.
+Examples in this topic are based on an empty Optimizely Content Management System (CMS) project, as described in Create a starter project.

-Optimizely has built-in features supporting working with media such as documents, images and video.
-Built-in features include multiple file upload and drag-and-drop of media into the ContentArea, ContentReference, and XhtmlString properties.
+Optimizely has built-in features that support working with media such as documents, images, and video.
+Built-in features include multiple file uploads and drag-and-drop of media into the ContentArea, ContentReference, and XhtmlString properties.
 To use these features, you must first define media types in your content model, just as for other content types.

-Similar to a page type, a media type defines a set of properties.
-Media like an image for example, is an instance of the .NET class defining the media type upon which the media is based, and implementing the IContent interface.
-Media is routed in the same way as pages but has a built-in template that returns the image or document.
+Like a page type, a media type defines a set of properties.
+Media like an image is an instance of the .NET class defining the media type upon which the media is based, and implementing the IContent interface.
+Media is routed like pages but has a built-in template that returns the image or document.

 You should create specific classes for media of type images, video, and anything generic other than video or image, such as text or PDF files.